cemdeniz/myRiotProject/README.md

-# myRiotProject
+# myRiotProject_Frontend&Backend

-League of Legends Customized User Profile
+League of Legends Customized User Profile that pulls data from Riot Games API
 -----------------

 Search your Nickname and Region.